grantseltzer/blog/content/blog/procfs.md

 <center>![self](/procfs/self.png)</center>

 The directories and files in `/proc` don't actually exist on disk.
-The procfs is the kernel representing the procceses on your system <i>as if</i> they were files.
+The procfs is the kernel representing the proceses on your system <i>as if</i> they were files.
 Whenever a process requests files in the procfs, the kernel responds with the contents of the theoretical file.

-In this sense the procfs is a uniquely powerful method of communicatoin between kernel and user space without the need for system calls.
+Now if only Apple would enable procfs on Macos...